SAEON/somisana-croco/README.md

 export fdays=5 # assuming a 5 day forecast component

 # Mercator download
-# It doesn't matter where you download the data locally.
-In this example we'll download data to `${my_repo_dir}/DATASETS_CROCOTOOLS/`. `DATASETS_CROCOTOOLS` is in the .gitignore file for the repo, so anything you do there can't be pushed to the remote repo.
 export mercator_dir=${my_repo_dir}/DATASETS_CROCOTOOLS/MERCATOR # or wherever you want to download mercator data mkdir ${mercator_dir}
 python $my_repo_dir/cli.py download_mercator \